If you are anything like me, you enjoy a succulent piece of beef but likely revert to the same boring options.

 Brisket is cut from the lower chest and is one of the most exercised parts of the cow.
 That means it’s full of connective tissue, making it a tough piece of meat.

+First I like to add a binder to the brisket like mustard then add a rub.
 To smoke this cut, I like to use use pecan, hickory, cherry, or oak wood.
 Cook at an internal temperature of 204°F (96°C) then remove it from the smoker (around 10 to 14 hours.)

 But be warned, this is not a cut for beginner smokers as it needs more care and attention because of its toughness.